 - Take care of me: I’m sick!
 I just need a little TLC.
 Can you please fluff my pillows/bring me some tea/run me a nice bath/get a cold cloth for my forehead?

 Which category fits you best when you’re feeling sick?
-Take this poll:
+Here’s how my readers responded to my poll:

 Here’s an example.
-I once heard the late author Dr. Leo Buscaglia (often known as “Dr. Love”) tell a story about how he grew up equating caregiving with love.
+I once heard the late author Dr. Leo Buscaglia (often known as “Dr. Love”) tell a story to his conference audience about how he grew up equating caregiving with love.

 But when Dr. Buscaglia got married, he was shocked by his wonderful new wife’s behaviour toward him whenever he got sick.